Cordarrelle Patterson Player Prop Bets for NFL Week 14 | Atlanta vs. Carolina 12/12/2021

 Matchup vs. Carolina

-- In his three career matchups against the Panthers, Patterson averaged 12 rushing yards per game, 44.5 fewer yards than his over/under in Sunday's game.
+- Patterson has averaged 12 rushing yards per game in his three career matchups against the Panthers, 44.5 fewer yards than his over/under in Sunday's game.

 - Note: Patterson's stats vs. Panthers date back to 2016.

-- The Panthers allow 114.3 yards per game on the ground, the NFL's 17th-ranked rush defense.
+- In terms of defending against the run, the Panthers are 17th in the NFL, giving up 114.3 yards per game.

-- The Panthers have given up 10 rushing touchdowns, ninth in the league.
+- The Panthers have allowed 10 rushing touchdowns, ninth in the league.

 Recent Performances

-- Patterson put together a 78-yard rushing performance in last week's matchup with the Buccaneers, carrying the ball 13 times (averaging six yards per carry).
+- Last week against the Buccaneers, Patterson ran for 78 yards on 13 carries (averaging six yards per carry).

 Patterson's Atlanta Teammates